-There are many places you can search to find information to provide you with historical context about artists, works of art, materials, media, technologies, and techniques.
-Below are a few of the biggest and best databases (online searchable collections) to try.
+There are many places you can search to find information to provides historical context about artists, works of art, materials, media, technologies, and techniques.
+Below are a few of the databases most likely to provide you with what you're looking for.

 Contains indexes and abstracts of art-related books, conference proceedings and dissertations, exhibition and dealer's catalogs, and articles from 1975 to 2007.
 Includes coverage of its two predecessor art indexes: RAA (Répertoire d'Art et d'Archéologie) from 1973 to 1989 and RILA (Répertoire International de la Littérature de l'Art) from 1975 to 1989.
 For material published after 2007 see the International Bibliography of Art.